-You can override the minimum days of process history to retain for completed interaction request forms.
-By default, the process control at the Domain level sets the archive interval for interaction request form objects to 2 minutes.

-Define the archival policy for the interaction request form from the Configuration Browser.
+You can override the minimum days of process history to retain for completed Interaction Request Forms.
+By default, the process control at the Domain level sets the archive interval for Interaction request form objects to 2 minutes.
+To change the value, open process control properties at the desired level in the Configuration Browser and modify the value.

-Define Domain Level Setting for Archiving

-You can define the default interval to retain interaction request form instances at the Domain level.

-- 1. Click the Configuration tab.
+1. Click the Configuration tab in the CA Process Automation web browser.

+The Configuration Browser pane opens.
-- 2. On the Configuration Browser pane, right-click Domain and select Lock.

-- 3. Click the Modules tab, right-click a process control module, and select Edit.
+- 2. Complete the following steps to override the default value for the time to retain Interaction Request Form objects at the Domain level: - a.
+Right-click Domain and select Lock. - b.
+Click the Modules tab, and right click a process control module to select Edit.

-- 4. On the process control module Properties tab, type a value in the Time to Keep Completed User Interaction field.
-The default value is 2 minutes.
+The process control module Properties tab appears.
+The default setting for Time to keep completed user interaction is 2.

+- c.
+Type a new value.

-- 5. Click Apply.
+- d.
+Click Apply.

-- 6. Click Save.
+- e.
+Click Save.

-- 7. Right-click Domain and select Unlock.
+- f.
+Right-click Domain and select Unlock.

-Accept or Override Policy at Environment Level

-You can override the setting for archiving completed Interaction Request Form objects at the Environment level.
+- 3. To override the setting for archiving completed Interaction Request Form objects at the Environment level:

-- 1. Click the Configuration tab. - 2.
-On the Configuration Browser pane, right-click the target Environment and select Lock. - 3.
-Click the Modules tab, right-click a process control module, and select Edit. - 4.
-On the Properties tab, clear the Inherit settings check box. - 5.
-In the Time to Keep Completed User Interaction field, type a new value. - 6.
-Click Apply, then click Save. - 7.
-On the Configuration Browser pane, right-click the target Environment and select Unlock.

-Accept or Override Policy at Orchestrator Level

-You can override the setting for archiving completed Interaction Request Form objects at the Orchestrator level.

-- 1. Click the Configuration tab. - 2.
-On the Configuration Browser pane, right-click the target Environment and select Lock. - 3.
-Click the target Orchestrator. - 4.
-Click the Modules tab, right-click a process control module, and select Edit. - 5.
-On the Properties tab, clear the Inherit settings check box. - 6.
-In the Time to Keep Completed User Interaction field, type a new value. - 7.
-Click Apply, then click Save. - 8.
-On the Configuration Browser pane, right-click the target Environment and select Unlock.
+- a.
+Right-click the target Environment and select Lock.

+- b.
+Click the Modules tab and select Edit for the process control module.

+The process control module Properties tab appears.

+- c.
+Clear Inherit settings - d.
+Type a new value for Time to keep completed user interaction. - e.
+Click Apply. - f.
+Click Save. - g.
+Right-click Environment and select Unlock. - 4.
+To override the setting for archiving completed Interaction Request Form objects at the Orchestrator level: - a.
+Right-click the target Environment and select Lock. - b.
+Click the target Orchestrator. - c.
+Click the Modules tab and select Edit for the process control module.

+The process control module Properties tab appears.

+- d.
+Clear Inherit settings.

+- e.
+Type a new value for Time to keep completed user interaction.

+- f.
+Click Apply.

+- g.
+Click Save.

+- h.
+Right-click Environment and select Unlock.

-View Archived Instances
+Retrieve and View Archived Instances

-Use the following automation objects to view the archived instances in the Operations tab:
+You can view the archived instances in the Operations tab using the following automation objects: